raspberrypi/documentation/hardware/raspberrypi/README.md

 The hardware in the Raspberry Pi

 - [Schematics](schematics.md)
-    - Schematics for the Raspberry Pi Model A and Model B
+    - Schematics for the Raspberry Pi Model A, B and B+
 - [BCM2835](bcm2835.md)
     - The Broadcom processor used in Raspberry Pi Model A, B and B+
 - [Mechanical Drawing](Raspberry-Pi-B-Plus-V1.2-Mechanical-Drawing.pdf)